 There are powerful myths surrounding animals, and these nostalgic or sacred connections seem to be driving humans to devour them to their very disappearance.
 My hope is that this work can contribute to pathways toward remedy.

 Thirty Times a Minute explores elephants in captivity.
-Since 2009, I have traveled to seventy zoos in the United States and Europe, making video of elephants exhibiting what biologists refer to as stereotypic behavior, also called “weaving.”
+Since 2009, I have traveled to sixty zoos in the United States and Europe, making video of elephants exhibiting what biologists refer to as stereotypic behavior, also called “weaving.”
 Only captive elephants exhibit weaving, which includes rhythmic rocking, swaying, swinging the trunk, head bobbing, stepping back and forth, or pacing.
 These compulsive, repetitive movements can cause debilitating, life-threatening damage to the animals’ feet and joints.

 The durational video of these repetitive movements within environments that nearly replicate one another, are made from stationary viewpoints, and when viewed en masse, become a larger study into unified, rhythmic movement.
 I am interested in the notion of collection as obsession, and ways that the project’s multiplicity, in form and content can mirror the endless and obsessive state of the animals’ behavior.
 Elephants communicate through infrasonic sound (sounds too low for humans to hear).
 The audio alludes to these hidden vocalizations.